rokath/trice/docs/Common.md

         You can specify this swich if you want to change the used port number for the remote display functionality.
          (default "61497")
-example: 'trice sd': Shut down remote display server. subcommand 'ver|version': For displaying version information.
+example: 'trice sd': Shut down remote display server. sub-command 'ver|version': For displaying version information.
         "trice v" will print the version information.
 In trice is unversioned the build time will be displayed instead.
   -logfile string
         Append all output to logfile.
 Options are: 'off|none|filename|auto':